fev4/with-graphql-faunadb-cookie-auth/README.md

 - `fnc_role_logout_user`: All roles are important, but logout is special because it's the first role which deals with [`Tokens`](https://docs.fauna.com/fauna/current/api/fql/functions/tokens).
 Tokens are [an essential part](https://docs.fauna.com/fauna/current/security/index.html#tokens) of the whole ABAC process and these are automatically created and added to an index with the same name each time you call the `Login` function.
 - `fnc_role_signup_user`: Since we've already defined `create_user` and `login_user` and signing up a user is basically the same, we can reuse their privileges by simply being able to call them.
 - `fnc_role_validate_token`: This functions requires to the index that the `Tokens` functions modifies, in this case we only need to read the items to evaluate if one specific token exists there or not.
 - `free_user`: Here we want to define all the resources a logged in user should have access to.
 In this case we allow a logged in user to logout, and to validate tokens.
 This role also restricts `read` and `write` actions on the `User` collection by basically stating that a logged in user only can update or read his/her own data, and that the user can't modify it's role.
 Finally we define a membership for the role which tells Fauna that this role should be automatically applied to all `User` documents which have a specific `role`.
+Bare in mind that this role references the function `validate_token`, if this function has not been created **previously** the shell will throw an error.
+Remember that only the functions referenced in the GraphQL schema as `@resolver`s are automatically created, the others (in this case `validate_token`) have to be manually created.
 - `public`: lastly we define the `public` role, where we define which are the functions that every visitor (which is not logged in) should have.
 Notice that we don't directly provide access to the function `create_user`, this is handled under the hood by the `signup_user` function, which is allowed to be called in this instance.

 ## Setting Up Env Variables